Natanaelfelixx/shell-script-config-inicial-rails/README.md

 # Initial Configuration Script for Rails Development

-This README explains the `config_inicial.sh` script, which sets up a new machine for Ruby on Rails development and customizes the terminal.
+This README explains the `initial_config.sh` script, which sets up a new machine for Ruby on Rails development and customizes the terminal.

 ## Script Overview